Yousuf28/quarto_website/README.md

 python3 -m http.server 8000
 ```

-Then open `http://localhost:8000` in your browser.
+Then open `http://localhost:8000` in the browser.

 **Advantages:**
-- ✅ Simple and lightweight
+- Simple and lightweight
-- ✅ Good for testing final output
+- Good for testing final output
-- ✅ No dependencies beyond Python
+- No dependencies beyond Python

 **To stop:** Press `Ctrl+C` in the terminal

-### Method 3: Live Server (VS Code Extension)
+#### Method 3: Live Server (VS Code Extension)

 If you use VS Code: